GabeScott/standard-works-vault/General Conference/1987 October - Missionary Memories.md

 I was not to see Craig’s mother for over eighteen months.
 She came to the office and, in sentences punctuated by tears, said to me, “It has been almost two years since Craig departed for his mission.
 He has never failed in writing a letter to us each week.
 Recently, my husband, Fred, stood for the first time in a testimony meeting and said, ‘All of you know that I am not a member of the Church, but something has happened to me since Craig left for his mission.
 His letters have touched my soul.
 May I share one with you?

-“‘Dear Dad,
+“‘“Dear Dad,

-“‘Today we taught a choice family about the plan of salvation and blessings of exaltation in the celestial kingdom.
+“‘“Today we taught a choice family about the plan of salvation and blessings of exaltation in the celestial kingdom.
 For me it just wouldn’t be a celestial kingdom if you were not there.
 I’m grateful to be your son, Dad, and want you to know that I love you.

-“‘Your missionary son,
+“‘“Your missionary son,

-“‘Craig
+“‘“Craig”

 “‘After twenty-six years of marriage, I have made my decision to become a member of the Church, for I know the gospel message is the word of God.
 My son’s mission has moved me to action.
 I have made arrangements for my wife and me to meet Craig when he completes his mission.
 I will be his final baptism as a full-time missionary of the Lord.’”
 He heard the message, he saw the light, he embraced the truth.

 A young missionary with unwavering faith had participated with God in a modern-day miracle.
 His challenge to communicate with one whom he loved had been made more difficult by the barrier of the thousands of miles that lay between him and home.
 But the spirit of love spanned the vast expanse of the blue Pacific, and heart spoke to heart in divine dialogue.

-No missionary stood so tall as did Craig Sudbury when, in far-off Australia, he helped his father into water waist-deep and, raising his right arm to the square, repeated those sacred words: “Fred Sudbury, having been commissioned of Jesus Christ, I baptize you in the name of the Father, and of the Son, and of the Holy Ghost” (see D&C 20:73).
+No missionary stood so tall as did Craig Sudbury when, in far-off Australia, he helped his father into water waist-deep and, raising his right arm to the square, repeated those sacred words: “Fred Sudbury, having been commissioned of Jesus Christ, I baptize you in the name of the Father, and of the Son, and of the Holy Ghost” (see [[D&C 20.73|D&C 20:73]]).

 The prayer of a mother, the faith of a father, the service of a son brought forth the miracle of God.

-“How beautiful are the feet of them that preach the gospel of peace, and bring glad tidings of good things!”
-(Rom.
-10:15).
+“How beautiful are the feet of them that preach the gospel of peace, and bring glad tidings of good things!” ([[Romans 10.15|Rom.
+10:15]]).

 God bless us, my brethren, with missionary memories of stalwart service in the cause of Christ, I pray in His holy name, amen.